-Where our waiting lists are closed, we will only consider applications from current EHA general needs residents where they qualify under the Urgent Rehousing Policy; or where they need to be closer to family to give or receive support; or for guaranteed employment.
+Where our waiting lists are closed, we will only consider applications from current EHA general needs residents where they qualify under the Urgent Rehousing Policy, available upon request; or where they need to be closer to family to give or receive support; or for guaranteed employment.

 Where an application is received and there is no housing need, the applicant will not be accepted on to our waiting list.

 We will not allow a transfer during any probationary period of a fixed term tenancy unless there is a risk to life or serious medical condition.
-These cases will be considered via our Urgent Rehousing Policy.
+These cases will be considered via our Urgent Rehousing Policy, available upon request.

 Applicants must not have rent arrears with their current landlord to be accepted onto our waiting list.
-The only exception to this is for current EHA residents who have proved they will be financially better off, i.e. downsizing or where a transfer has been agreed under our Urgent Rehousing Policy.
+The only exception to this is for current EHA residents who have proved they will be financially better off, i.e. downsizing or where a transfer has been agreed under our Urgent Rehousing Policy, available upon request.

 Applicants are required to keep EHA updated with any change in their circumstances.
 Failure to do so may result in an offer of accommodation being withdrawn or removal from our housing waiting list.